 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Mitchell Technical Institute undergrads use financial aid to help pay for school.
-In 2021, 778 of the 1,162 undergrads enrolled received financial aid.
-Mitchell Technical Institute meets 20 percent of the demonstrated financial need for undergraduates.
+The majority of Mitchell Technical Institute undergrads use financial aid to to cover the cost of tuition.
+In 2022, 778 of the 1,196 undergrads enrolled received financial aid.
+Mitchell Technical Institute meets 20% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $6,586 a year.